-The SPH Laboratory System involves a broad range of partners to conduct and evaluate research and to disseminate findings.
+The LPH Laboratory System involves a broad range of partners to conduct and evaluate research of mutual, public health interest and to disseminate findings.

-- System members evaluate research projects to measure improvement and impacts from innovation. - System members generate publications that acknowledge impacts of research on partners' activities
+- System members evaluate research projects to measure improvement and impacts from innovation. - System members generate publications that acknowledge impacts of research on partners' activities.

-KEY IDEA 10.2.1 The SPH Laboratory System promotes research and innovative solutions.
+The LPH Laboratory System promotes research and innovative solutions.

+- Non-laboratory representatives are included to provide feedback on key LPH Laboratory

+System research issues.

-- Non-laboratory representatives are included and provide feedback on key SPH Laboratory System issues. - The SPH Laboratory System has written agreements with Institutional Review Boards (IRB) and collaborators that include provisions for sharing of research data. - The SPH Laboratory System has a process established for sharing research and innovation projects and findings. - The SPH Laboratory System is represented on the state public health department's research committee or equivalent.
+- The LPH Laboratory System

+has written agreements with

+Institutional Review Boards (IRB)

+and collaborators that include provisions for sharing

+of research data.

+- The LPH Laboratory System has a process established for sharing research and innovation projects and findings.

+- The LPH Laboratory System has representation on the local public health department's research committee or equivalent.